kubeflow/katib/docs/developer-guide.md

 ## Modify controller APIs

-If you want to modify Katib controller APIs you have to generate deepcopy, clientset, listers, informers, open-api and python SDK with changed APIs.
+If you want to modify Katib controller APIs, you have to generate deepcopy, clientset, listers, informers, open-api and Python SDK with the changed APIs.
-You can update necessary files as follows:
+You can update the necessary files as follows:

 ```bash
 make generate